ChromaCyan/Fur-get-Me-Not/README.md

 # Fur-get Me Not

-- is a comprehensive mobile application designed for pet lovers and adoption agencies, providing a streamlined platform to manage pet care routines and promote pet adoption.
+- Fur-get Me Not is a comprehensive mobile application designed for pet lovers and adoption agencies, providing a streamlined platform to manage pet care routines and promote pet adoption.
 Whether you're a pet owner looking to keep track of your furry friend's health or an adoption shelter aiming to connect with potential adopters, this app has you covered.

 Features
 For Pet Owners: